-Guides - Deploying Gitlab through the Linode Marketplace
+Guides - Deploy Gitlab through the Linode Marketplace

 Quickly deploy a Compute Instance with many various software applications pre-installed and ready to use.